 Now that the initial impacts of the pandemic have subsided, these findings highlight an opportunity to reflect on the experiences of agents and other stakeholders within the contact centre to understand and expose any inefficiencies surrounding internal processes.
 This is particularly important given that 65% of all respondents agreed that demand within the contact centre had increased since the pandemic, meaning they are now having to deal with significantly more requests each day.
 Over a third (69%) of respondents also agreed that contact centres had adjusted to more digital interactions than before the pandemic, as consumers became more digitally savvy, highlighting a greater need for effective tech.

-Ken Ume, Product Marketing Manager at Netcall, comments, “The next logical step for businesses is to build on the achievements deployed under fire during the pandemic.
+Tommy Lai, Marketing Director at Netcall, comments, “The next logical step for businesses is to build on the achievements deployed under fire during the pandemic.
 Those operating within the contact centre now have an opportunity to refocus on internal experiences and metrics.
 After all, positive internal experiences can only improve agent and customer experience.
 A key task is to create metrics and programmes that close the gaps between agent experience and performance.
 Removing some of the repetitive/tedious frustrations, opening up more autonomy and also harnessing frontline expertise to create new experiences are just a few examples of leadership decisions that can be accelerated by technology and changes in culture.

 “There is no doubt that additional technology investments will only benefit the contact centre, as demand continues to ramp up, but business leaders must ensure that tech works for everyone.
 Culture has shifted during the pandemic, and it’s now – rightly – much more inclusive.
 Everyone can contribute to making things better.
 Rather than a free-for-all, it’s about enabling more experts in your organisation to contribute to how you move forward.
 This isn’t about digital transformation – it’s far more about ongoing ‘digital-first transformation.’”